 What is leaky gut syndrome?

 One serious health issue that many people unknowingly suffer from is leaky gut syndrome.
 This occurs when the lining of the gut is chronically inflamed and nutrients are not being absorbed as they should.
-Additionally, small fissures open up in the membrane that lines your intestinal tract allowing bacteria, toxins, and partially digested food molecules to slip out into the bloodstream where they are considered foreign invaders by the immune system.
-Once this foreign matter is detected, white blood cells rush to surround the offending particles and systemic inflammation ensues.
+Additionally, small fissures open up in the membrane that lines the intestinal tract and this allows bacteria, toxins, and undigested food molecules to slip into the bloodstream where they are considered to be foreign invaders by the immune system.
+Once this foreign matter is detected the white blood cells rush to surround the offending particles and systemic inflammation ensues.

-Allergies can develop when the body produces antibodies to the undigested proteins that are derived from previously harmless foods.
-These antibodies can get into any tissue and trigger an inflammatory reaction the next time that food is eaten.
+Allergies develop when the body produces antibodies to these undigested proteins.
+These antibodies can trigger an inflammatory reaction the next time that food is eaten.
 According to holistic health practitioner Dr. Zoltan Rona, “If this inflammation occurs in a joint then autoimmune arthritis (rheumatoid arthritis) develops.
 If it occurs in the brain then myalgic encephalomyelitis (i.e. chronic fatigue syndrome) may be the result.
 If it occurs in the blood vessels then vasculitis (or inflammation of the blood vessels) is the resulting autoimmune problem.
 If the antibodies end up attacking the lining of the gut itself, the result may be colitis or Crohn’s disease.
 If it occurs in the lungs, asthma is triggered on a delayed basis every time the individual consumes the food that had triggered the production of the antibodies in the first place.”

 Symptoms and health problem associated with leaky gut include:

-Early symptoms include the development of food allergies, eczema, psoriasis, hives, and acne, but the bacteria and the toxins that are released into the body through the intestines can lead to more serious issues such as inflammation, heart disease, fatty liver disease, insulin resistance, autoimmune disorders, cancer, celiac disease, ADHD, irritable bowel syndrome, rheumatoid arthritis, lupus, fibromyalgia, autism, ulcerative colitis and Crohn’s disease.
+Early symptoms include food allergies, eczema, psoriasis, hives, and acne, but the bacteria and the toxins that are released through the intestines can lead to more serious issues such as inflammation, heart disease, fatty liver disease, insulin resistance, autoimmune disorders, cancer, celiac disease, ADHD, irritable bowel syndrome, rheumatoid arthritis, lupus, fibromyalgia, autism, ulcerative colitis and Crohn’s disease.

 How to heal a leaky gut.

-- Eat an anti-inflammatory diet of whole foods in their natural form (unprocessed)
+- Eat a diet that consists of foods that are eaten in their natural form.

-- Eliminate sugar in all forms (except for natural sugars in fruits).
+- Eliminate sugar in all forms (except for natural sugars from fruits).
 Read an article about sugar and cancer

-- Homemade bone broths that nourish the body and are soothing to the gut lining.
+- Make homemade bone broths that nourish the body and are soothing to the gut lining.